 Arrhythmogenic Right Ventricular Dysplasia Diagnosis

 Based on an analysis of the International Task Force, ARVC/D is a difficult heart disability that is a little bit critical to diagnose.
 To diagnose ARVC, a heart specialist must follow several clinical tests and family history, pre-symptoms, and other patient medical reports.

 The Clinical History process is the primary step in diagnosing ARVC.
 A cardiologist will go through some basic clinical tests to figure out the preliminary stage of ARVD.
 These tests will mainly work on detecting Normal Sinus Rhythm.
 These may include:

 - Cardiac Arrest

 To check the heart rhythm, a cardiologist will follow several ECGs.
 ECG and Cardiac MRI are so helpful and the final steps in the criteria diagnosis of ARVD.
 Various tests and processes should be followed as it is challenging to diagnose ARVD.

 ARVD Risk Factors And Prevention

 There are various risks that a patient has to face if they got affected by ARVD.
-It could end up with a sudden death of ARVC affected patient.
-Arrhythmias, RV failure, heart failure are also could happen for Arrhythmogenic Right Ventricular Dysplasia.
+It could end up in the sudden death of ARVC affected patient.
+Arrhythmias, RV failure, and heart failure could also happen for Arrhythmogenic Right Ventricular Dysplasia.